The Best TV Shows Of 2021

 2. MARE OF EASTTOWN (miniseries)

 When you're drowning in the sea of crime dramas, good ol' pacing is often harder to find than is preferred.
-Kate Winslet starrer Mare Of Easttown is refreshing in that sense as character depth and murder mystery aspects go hand in hand and it doesn't hurt that the cast is firing on all cylinders as well.
+With Kate Winslet starring, Mare Of Easttown is refreshing in that sense as character depth and murder mystery aspects go hand in hand and it doesn't hurt that the cast is firing on all cylinders as well.
 Your usual misdirections are there and there really isn't too much fat in the episodes so you can just sit comfortably and feel uncomfortable as the scripts reveal darker secrets of Mare's home town.

 1. SUCCESSION (Season 3)